How to Set Cell Borders and Alignment in Excel | IronXL

 HorizontalAlignment Enumeration

 • General: General-aligned horizontal alignment.
 Text data is left-aligned.
-Numbers, dates, and times are right-aligned, and Boolean types are centered.
+Numbers, dates, and times are right-aligned.
+Boolean types are centered.
 Changing the alignment does not affect the data type.
+This is the default alignment when no specific alignment is set.

 • Left: Left-aligned horizontal alignment, even in Right-to-Left mode.
 Aligns contents at the left edge of the cell.
 If an indent amount is specified, the cell's contents are indented from the left by the specified number of character spaces.

-• Center: Centered horizontal alignment, meaning the text is centered across the cell.
+• Center: Centered horizontal alignment.
+The text is centered across the cell.
+This is commonly used for headers and titles.

-• Right: Right-aligned horizontal alignment, meaning that cell contents are aligned at the right edge of the cell, even in Right-to-Left mode.
+• Right: Right-aligned horizontal alignment.
+Cell contents are aligned at the right edge of the cell, even in Right-to-Left mode.
+This is typically used for numeric data presentation.

-• Fill: The value of the cell is filled across the entire width.
+• Fill: The cell value fills across the entire width.
 If adjacent cells to the right also have the same fill alignment, they will be filled as well.
 Additional rules:

 • Only whole values can be appended, not partial values.